Karishma-Kuria/ProntoAI-Assesment/README.md

-## This reo contains a script file which will run certain Git commands when provided with the local git repository path.
+## This repo contains a script file which will run certain Git commands when provided with the local git repository path.

 ### Clone the repo
 ```sh